davidwych/davidwych.github.io/blog/_posts/2022-05-29-intro-cryst_1.md

 ![fair field](/blog/assets/images/far_field.jpeg){: width="50%"}

-Now, electrons bound to atoms scattering differently from isolated electrons, depending on the atom's distribution of electron density.
+Now, electrons bound to atoms scatter differently from isolated electrons, depending on the atom's distribution of electron density.

 This difference is represented with the "atomic scattering factor" $$f_{n}(\mathbf{q})$$ for each atom $$n$$.